 The cons of hydroponics are the costs (a home-based system can run you a few hundred dollars), the relatively small output (most of the smaller units are an easy and reliable way to grow a bit of tasty food, but are best used for herbs if you want to make a big impact on your culinary life), reliance on electricity, and the fact that you can get “locked-in” to a particular technology and have to keep ordering seeds, nutrients, and sometimes accessory parts from the same company.
 Hydroponics is probably a few steps away from what Mother Nature might have intended, but then again, so is much of the modern world, including growing food indoors at all.
 Sometimes trade-offs make sense as we do the best we can with the resources and opportunities we have available to us.

-A newer technology, first developed by NASA, is aeroponics — technically growing in air.
+Another newer technology, first developed by NASA, is aeroponics — technically growing in air.
 The idea is to feed the roots via a fine mist dispersed through the air, rather than submerging them in water or another medium.
 These systems operate in a very similar manner to hydroponic systems, from a consumer/gardener standpoint.
-The most popular brand is Aerogarden, and they have many well-reviewed options for different aesthetics and scales.
-If you’re interested, you can find out more here.

 Recipes to Reap the Benefits of your Indoor Garden